 Carpinteria, Calif. - On Saturday, 5/13, the Louisville High School Track & Field Team had four athletes compete in five events at the Division IV California Interscholastic Federation (CIF) Prelims at Carpinteria High School.
-The competition was extremely tough with only the top nine competitors from each event advancing to finals Saturday, 5/19, at El Camino College.

 Los Angeles, Calif. - Louisville’s Swim & Dive Team crushed the competition during the Sunshine League finals last week at John C. Argue Swim Stadium.
 The varsity team took home fourth place and the junior varsity team snagged the second place medal.
 Overall, the Royals delivered outstanding performances in the pool.

 By Ronnie Nickols '19, Staff Writer Louisville's annual Dance Concert themed “The Greatest Show” dazzled the audience as students showcased their talents in a wide variety of class and independent performances.

 By Ronnie Nickols '19, Staff Writer Six members of Louisville’s Model UN team competed in the rigorous form of a mock UN Security Council on the pressing issues of the Rohingya Muslim oppression in Myanmar and the Houthi rebel uprising in Yemen.
 The team placed second overall at the conference and brought home the outstanding delegation trophy!